 I can’t help but post an additional thought after hearing all of the idiotic arguments for gun control.
 This post is not about gun laws or the second amendment.
 I’m not trying to argue anything about our gun laws.
+Many responsible gun owners follow these laws down to the tee, even Wisconsin concealed carry laws (https://gunlawsuits.org/gun-laws/wisconsin/concealed-carry/) are rarely broken.
+These responsible owners may only draw their gun if it’s needed in a self-defense situation.
+In fact, my friend recently came across this Boberg XR Price New and Used information because he wanted to look for another firearm that could potentially help him in these types of situations in the future, but I’m not sure what he ended up doing.
+That’s why I don’t want to bring up the argument about gun laws.
 I simply want to point out the lack of sense from liberals.
 And I also want to point out an incorrect analogy that the president used when he was acting like we are all so stubborn for not caring about shooting massacres and for not letting him fix the problem by following his orders.
 That is another tactic of liberals, when you disagree with them they act like you are evil and don’t care about the problem.
 They act as though they have an obvious answer and that the rest of us just don’t care.
 Instead of accepting the fact that the reason why we don’t agree with them is because we don’t think their solution will solve the problem.
 In fact, we think that their solution will create more of the problem, which has been known to happen with liberal policies in the past.
 Yes, we all care.
 But I don’t have to let people get their way who say they can fix something just to prove that I care.
 I mean, how often do we hear politicians saying they can fix something?
 But how often do they actually fix something or even do what they say.

 In this instance, I am reminded of the people we all know who spend five minutes of their life “tweeting” two or three ideas about global warming, racial injustice, and the growing disparity between the rich and middle class caused by George Bush.
 These people then take a shower, fix themselves up, and go to a wine social with the one percent from Wall Street.
 They then get on a private jet with the one “percenters” and hop to an exotic island where they exploit to the highest levels possible the inhabitants and resources of the island only to return home to their bed where they have a good night’s sleep feeling peace with themselves because they did their part to save the world by telling all of us with their twitter messages that we are the problem.